Looking for a golf simulator and have a budget of $10K to play with?

 Not only is the Skytrak the best golf simulator under $10,000, it’s the best value golf simulator on the market in 2021.
 Period.

 Note: To play a course, you’ll need to sign up to a Skytrak subscription (currently $99.95 a year), so factor that into your budget.
 You’ll get a simulated driving range with the purchase of the unit, but that gets old pretty fast.

 If you’re into DIY, you can do this yourself.

 But if you have the budget, we recommend going for a professional build.
-Our pick is the GS10 studio (available here).
+Our pick is the GS10 studio (you can get it here).